nens/lizard-javascript-api/README.md

 To read about `min_points` and other parameters you may include to format timeseries data, go to the [lizard REST api documentation](https://demo.lizard.net/doc/api.html#timeseries/).

 # Advanced: using redux
 If your app is using Redux or you want to use redux, need to proceed with some caution not to violate Redux principle of having only one source of truth in you app and thus only store.
-Therefore, when ininitializing Lizard, pass your app's reducers as the second argument:
+Therefore, when initializing Lizard, pass your app's reducers as the second argument:

 ```js
 const myAppEntities = {